 Bethany wanted to get her message out.
 “I always used to put my feet up” in the car, she told Toronto’s The Star.
 “It’s easier on the back if you have your feet up.
 I never even thought that it could be so dangerous.”

 More impressively, Bethany finished college, injuries and all, eventually earning those bachelor’s degrees in both French and history.
 In 2015, she entered into the master’s program at York University for critical disability studies with a stellar purpose…

 “I have many invisible disabilities now and many that someone my age should not have,” she wrote on her webpage.
 “I have faced many people judging me and making rude comments because I look ‘normal.'”

 This encouraged her to focus on what she called “invisible disabilities” while in graduate school.
 She hoped to create campuses where students knew that just because someone wasn’t stuck in a wheelchair doesn’t mean they weren’t suffering.

 Bethany’s life is a shining example of the dangers of putting your feet up on the dashboard.
-And it makes you wonder: what other things we do every day that are actually really dangerous?
+And it makes you wonder: what other things do we do every day that are actually putting us in real danger?